The problem

 My involvement

-This isn’t a typical design project, usually you’d be there from the start, but I was late to the party.
-Originally I was going to be a front-end engineer on this, but I noticed that there wasn’t a design system in place for us to build out the necessary UI.
-This is where I started collating everything that was available from the original designers, and started to create a design system.
+This isn't a typical design project, usually you'd be there from the start, but I was late to the party.
+Originally I was going to be a front-end engineer on this, but as the project was moving fast and at an early stage, a design system hadn't yet been formalised.
+I took the initiative to pull together the existing design work and build a cohesive system from it.

 This is how I was offered the job of Senior Product at Acquia.
-I was making strides on the design system, and bringing order to what were some pretty chaotic design files.
+I was making strides on the design system, and created the design files that every developer would want to work from.
 From here I organised everything into a clear atomic design system.

-While organising I improved on the UI of each of our components.
-Due to the deep technical complexity of the product, there were some aspects of our UI that weren’t very intuitive, or just weren’t fit for the job.
+While organising I improved on the UI for each of the components.
+Due to the deep technical complexity of Drupal, there were some aspects of our UI that needed updating.
+For other areas I created completely new components to make our interface more intuitive.

-Since then I have redesigned the entire UI, worked with developers closely on the interaction design, designed multiple new features that required turning very complex workflows into simple processes, helping new designers work on new features by guiding them through complex engineering requirements, and a lot more.
+Since then I have led a comprehensive redesign of the UI, worked with developers closely on the interaction design, designed multiple new features that required turning very complex workflows into simple processes, collaborating with designers on new features by bridging the gap between design and the complex engineering constraints of the product, and a lot more.

 Crafting a design system